martcklm/awsinfraalgo/README.md

    terraform apply
    ```

-This will provision the S3 bucket, Lambda function, IAM role, and CloudWatch
+This will deploy the Lambda function, IAM role, and CloudWatch Events rule.
-Events rule.
-The function will execute once per day and store the data in the
-bucket under `nifty_data/YYYY-MM-DD.json`.
+The function writes a file named `<prefix>/YYYY-MM-DD.json` each time it
+runs and also updates a master file at `<prefix>/master.json`.
+Set the optional `DATA_PREFIX` and `MASTER_KEY` environment variables if you
+want to customize where the files are stored within the bucket.

 ## Notes

+- Set the `bucket_name` variable to the name of your existing bucket when
+  running `terraform apply`.
 - Yahoo Finance data may be subject to change or rate limits.
-Use this example
+Adapt this
-  as a starting point and adapt it as necessary for your use case.
+  example to suit your requirements.
 - Ensure that the IAM role created by Terraform has only the minimal
   permissions required for security best practices.